INTELLECTUAL PROPERTY AND FOOD INFORMATION REGULATION

 Learning outcomes of the course unit

-The course aims to explain the rules of European IP rights, unfair competition and advertising, with particular attention to the reasons underlying the choices made by the legislator and verifying the extent to which they give rise to an efficient balancing of the interests involved.
-Where necessary, the guidelines followed by the case law and the solutions adopted at EU level and in other jurisdictions will be considered.
-The goal is to provide the student with the basics of IP law and the critical ability to use them to solve real problems with correct methods.
+Knowledge and understanding: The course aims to explain the rules of European IP rights, unfair competition and advertising, with particular attention to the reasons underlying the choices made by the legislator and verifying the extent to which they give rise to an efficient balancing of the interests involved.
+Where necessary, the guidelines followed by the case law and the solutions adopted at EU level and in other jurisdictions will be considered. b.
+Applying knowledge and understanding: students will be able to acquire the basics of IP law and the critical ability to use them to solve real problems with correct methods.

 Course contents summary